Letruska: 2021: five-year-old season

 Letruska began her five-year-old campaign by travelling to Sam Houston Race Park for the Houston Ladies Classic on January 31, 2021.
 Going off as the odds-on favorite, she went to the early lead and sent a moderate pace.
 She was challenged turning into the stretch and responded by drawing away to win by 3 1/2 lengths.
-"I had never ridden her before, but watched her races", said jockey Jesus Castanon.
+"I had never ridden her before, but watched her races," said jockey Jesus Castanon.
 "She was comfortable the entire race and wanted to keep going once we crossed the wire."

 On March 13, Letruska entered the Azeri Stakes at Oaklawn Park where she went off as the slight favorite over Shedaresthedevil, who had won the Kentucky Oaks at age three.
 Letruska carried top weight of 124 pounds, while Shedaresthedevil carried 119 pounds in her first start of the year.
 Shedaresthedevil broke well and went to the early lead while setting moderate fractions.
-Letruska broke a bit slowly then moved up to press the pace while being carried three wide around the turns.
-In the stretch, Letruska gradually closed ground but Shedaresthedevil held her off to win by a head.
-"It was a great race", said Gutierrez.
+Letruska broke a bit slowly, then moved up to press the pace while being carried three wide around the turns.
+In the stretch, she gradually closed ground, but Shedaresthedevil held her off to win by a head.
+"It was a great race," said Gutierrez.
 "Small things can make a difference.
 But anyways, [Shedaresthedevil]'s the winner of the Kentucky Oaks.
 We [gave her] five pounds.
 It's a factor.
 But, congratulations to the winner.
 We'll try the next one."

 Letruska's next start was in the Apple Blossom Handicap at Oaklawn Park on April 17.
 The purse for the race was increased to $1 million to attract the two top-rated female racehorses in the country, champions Swiss Skydiver (Preakness Stakes, Beholder Mile) and Monomoy Girl (Breeders' Cup Distaff, Bayakoa Stakes).
 Letruska was the third betting choice and was assigned 118 pounds compared to 124 pounds for Monomoy Girl and 122 pounds for Swiss Skydiver.
-Swiss Skydiver broke in front but Letruska then moved to the lead, with Swiss Skydiver one length back on her inside and Monomoy Girl another half length back to her outside.
+Swiss Skydiver broke in front, but Letruska then moved to the lead with Swiss Skydiver one length back on her inside and Monomoy Girl another half length back to her outside.
 Letruska set moderate fractions, running the first half mile in :47.96.
 Turning into the stretch, Swiss Skydiver started to drop back while Monomoy Girl moved closer to Letruska.
 The two mares dueled down the stretch, with Monomoy Girl getting her head in front with a furlong remaining.
 Letruska fought back and won by a nose in a photo finish.